Want to lead in way that’s less stressful and more effective?

 Welcome!
 I’m Karyn Chylewski.

-I coach business leaders & entrepreneurs to orchestrate cohesive, high-performing teams.
+I coach business leaders & entrepreneurs how to influence others so

 At some point, we all either hit a formidable obstacle, find ourselves in unchartered professional territory, or stuck on a plateau we can't overcome.
 We realize Marshall Goldsmith words "What got you here won't get you there" suddenly ring true.
-By taking a new approach, by coaching our brain to think differently, we begin to look at these problems in new ways.
+Through coaching, increased self- awareness, and getting our brain to think differently, we begin to look at these problems in new ways.

 And that's exciting.
 Because we find hope in our "A-ha!" moments.
 Suddenly, we find ourselves feeling back in the game, a second (albeit, sometimes 3rd or 4th) wind of determined enthusiasm.

 Although no two brains are alike, people (thankfully!) are people.
 We all have the same needs in order to perform, to collaborate, and when gotten right, this unleashes success never known to you and your team.
 Plus, once you figure this out, leadership becomes less exhausting.
 Alleviate your frustrations of managing people by understanding how this works, what group norms are essential, & how you to win together by working better together.

 We’ll talk more about me & my thoughts in a minute, first does this sound familiar…

-You have always done well, always achieved the personal and professional milestones you set your gaze on.
-Lately, it’s not as easy as it once was and you haven’t been able to put your finger on it.
+You have always achieved the personal and professional milestones you set your gaze on.
+Lately, you’re not quite sure of your next move and haven’t been able to put your finger on why.
+You just know you want more.

 At times, it's easier when you think for your team rather than finding the patience to teach them.
 You know you are giving them the fish, but sometimes that’s all the energy you can spare.